The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Discussion

 The primary reasons for these differences are likely the different environments and line-masses of the filaments studied in this work compared to that studied in \citet{ramsoy2021rivers}.
-While those authors studied a single, relatively low-mass and isolated filament feeding a single MW-progenitor halo, $\Mv\sim 10^{10.5}\msun$ at $z\sim 4$, we analyze ten slices from three filaments in a crowded region in between three haloes with $\Mv\sim 10^{12}\msun$ at $z\sim 4$.
+While these authors studied a single, relatively low-mass and isolated filament feeding a single MW-progenitor halo, $\Mv\sim 10^{10.5}\msun$ at $z\sim 4$, we analyse ten slices of three filaments in a crowded region between three haloes with $\Mv\sim 10^{12}\msun$ at $z\sim 4$.
 In general, more massive filaments are predicted to have more prominent accretion shocks, similar to the transition from cold to hot CGM for haloes \citep{birnboim2016stability}.
-More quantitatively, based on Eq.
+More quantitatively, the shock Mach number is predicted to scale as $\mathcal{M}\propto v_{\rm r}\propto v_{\rm vir} \propto \Lambda^{0.5}$ (\equnp{v_vir}, see also Appendix \ref{sec:Mach}).
+Based on Eq.
 (10) from \citet{mandelker2018cold}, the filament line-mass scales with the halo mass as $\Lambda \propto \Mv^{0.77}$, implying that our filament is $\lsim 15$ times more massive (per-unit-length) than theirs.
 For a filament in virial equilibrium per-unit-length (see \se{virial}), the effective DM temperature is expected to scale as $T\propto G\Lambda$, implying that the DM temperature in our filaments should be $\lsim 15$ times larger than in \citet{ramsoy2021rivers}.
-On the other hand, the central gas temperature is $\sim (2-3)\times 10^4\K$ in both cases, set by thermal equilibrium with the UVB, as the central gas can efficiently cool.
+On the other hand, the central gas temperature is $\sim (2-3)\times 10^4\K$ in both cases, set by thermal equilibrium with UVB, as the central gas can efficiently cool.
 We thus expect the ratio of DM to gas temperature to be $\sim 15$ times larger in our simulations compared to \citet{ramsoy2021rivers}, consistent with the simulation results cited above.
 This demonstrates how filament properties are sensitive to the masses of the haloes they feed, and validates several scaling relations.